fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 #### Possible Changes

 - Changes to the language or to foundational packages like `swift-foundation` are not considered complete until they are implemented for all supported platforms.
-  - This may already be the motivation for the `swift-foundation` rewrite.
+  - The `swift-foundation` [rewrite](https://www.swift.org/blog/future-of-foundation/) may have already been motivated by a similar thought.
 However, we should ensure this policy is explicit and enforced.
 - Actively encourage feature parity between Xcode and developer tools used by those outside of the Apple community including IDEs, build systems, profilers, etc.
   - One way to do so could be to enforce a policy that requires any new Swift-related features in Xcode to be built on top of generic open-source Swift packages that non-Xcode developer tools can depend on.
-- Avoid mentioning Apple platforms first on the Swift website or in documentation.
+- Avoid mentioning Apple platforms first on the Swift website, in documentation, or in discussions.
   - Developers interested in Apple platforms would have already found the Apple website, which has all the relevant information, so there is no need for the Swift website to emphasize Apple platforms.

 ### No Secrets

-A major Big Tech company recently considered replacing C++ with Swift as the default programming language for their huge codebase.
-A major reason they rejected Swift was the perception that Apple might force disruptive changes without thoroughly and seriously considering community feedback.
+A major “Big Tech” company recently considered replacing C++ with Swift as the default programming language for their huge codebase.
+The main reason they rejected Swift was the perception that Apple might force disruptive changes without thoroughly and seriously considering community feedback.

 #### Possible Changes